-- Changes to your name, your address, or your phone number; - Changes in any other health insurance coverage you have, including: - An employer's group health insurance policy for employees or retirees, either for yourself, or anyone in your household covered under the plan; - o Workers' Compensation coverage because of a job-related illness or injury; - o Veteran's benefits or other government health plan coverage; - o Medicare; - COBRA or other health insurance continuation coverage.
+- An employer's group health insurance policy for employees or retirees, either for yourself, or anyone in your household covered under the plan; - o Workers' Compensation coverage because of a job-related illness or injury; - O Veteran's benefits or other government health plan coverage; - Medicare; - COBRA or other health insurance continuation coverage.
 (COBRA is a law that requires certain employers to let employees and their dependents keep their group health coverage for a period of time after leaving employment, changes in employment, and other life events.); or - o If you have any liability claims, such as claims from an automobile accident. - Changes in your income or other financial support; - If you have been admitted to a nursing home; - If you deliver your baby; - If you receive care in an out-of-area or out-of-network hospital or emergency room; or - If your guardian, conservator, authorized representative, or personal representative changes, or if your Durable Power of Attorney is activated.